CHTT-FM: CFCL, CFCT, CJVI

 CFCT moved around on the AM band several times during the next 16 years as it switched to 630 kHz in 1928, to 1430 (with a power reduction to 50 watts) in 1933, and then to 1450 in 1935.
-It increased power back to 500 watts in 1939 before settling at 1480 on March 29, 1941 (following the Havana Treaty).
-The Victoria Times-Colonist bought CFCT on October 1, 1941 and sold a half-interest in the station to Taylor, Pearson & Carson Ltd., with the two entities forming the Island Broadcasting Co. as CFCT's parent company and changing its calls to CJVI; it became a charter affiliate of the Canadian Broadcasting Corporation's Dominion Network shortly after its formation in January 1944.
+It increased power back to 500 watts in 1939.
+With the enactment of the North American Regional Broadcasting Agreement (NARBA) in 1941, it switched to 1480 kHz on March 29, 1941.
+The Victoria Times-Colonist bought CFCT on October 1, 1941 and sold a half-interest in the station to Taylor, Pearson & Carson Ltd. The two entities formed the Island Broadcasting Co. as CFCT's parent company and changed its call letters to CJVI.
+It became a charter affiliate of the Canadian Broadcasting Corporation's Dominion Network shortly after its formation in January 1944.
 When the Dominion Network dissolved in 1962, the station transferred its affiliation to the main CBC radio network.

+900 AM

 CJVI moved to 900 AM on May 15, 1945.
 Taylor, Pearson & Carson acquired majority ownership of CJVI in 1951, and its studios relocated to its present location at 817 Fort Street in downtown Victoria in 1952.
-CJVI increased its power to 5000 watts on July 28, 1954 at 2:26 PM to increase its coverage up Vancouver Island to north of Nanaimo, south to Seattle and east to the Lower Mainland as far as Chilliwack.
+CJVI increased its power to 5,000 watts on July 28, 1954 at 2:26 PM.
+The boost increased its coverage on Vancouver Island to north of Nanaimo, south to Seattle and east to the Lower Mainland as far as Chilliwack.
 Power was further increased to 10,000 watts in April 1957.
 Harold Carson, part of the Taylor, Pearson & Carson firm that owned CJVI, died in 1959, and his company became Selkirk Communications that year.

-In 1970, Selkirk acquired 100% ownership of CJVI, which switched to a country format in November 1972 and began branding as VI 90 on January 22, 1979.
-The country format was dropped for a mix of adult contemporary and adult standards music in January 1984 as CJVI began broadcasting in AM stereo, but the format went fully AC about a year later.
+In 1970, Selkirk acquired 100% ownership of CJVI.
+It switched to a country format in November 1972 and began branding as VI 90 on January 22, 1979.
+The country format was dropped for a mix of soft adult contemporary and adult standards music in January 1984 as CJVI began broadcasting in AM stereo.
+The format switched to full service adult contemporary about a year later.
 More oldies music was gradually brought into the programming until CJVI had an all-oldies format by 1988.
 Maclean-Hunter Ltd. bought CJVI parent Selkirk Communications in 1989 and transferred the ownership to Rogers Media immediately afterward.
 CJVI dropped its CBC affiliation in 1991 (one of the last privately owned former affiliates to do so).

 On September 1, 1995, CFMS-FM was purchased by Rogers from then-owner Capital Broadcasting, paired up with CJVI and renamed CIOC-FM on December 11.
-On April 1, 1997, CJVI dropped its oldies format for a news/talk format, identifying on-air as "AM 900, Victoria's Information Superstation", but dropped that format and returned to oldies music on July 10, 1999.
+On April 1, 1997, CJVI dropped its oldies format for a talk radio format, identifying on-air as "AM 900, Victoria's Information Superstation."
+It dropped that format and returned to oldies music on July 10, 1999.